Battleroid/research/README.md

 * Possibly way to view the A for each `g*` group.
 * Probably not needed, but possibly a way to view the parent/children of a particular node (think like a tree view).
 * Need way to protect user from accidentally performing master split on non-master items.
+* I think adding another field to the database to just hold the size of the array (think 25x25, 5x5, etc) would be helpful.
+Would prevent needless attempts at splitting matrices that are too small.